developermauricio/naturalconexion/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 12.6.2 (2023-05-11) =
+* Removing BOM characters for Fruugo CSV feeds

+= 12.6.1 (2023-05-10) =
+* Fixed issues with Fruugo VAT fields and availability values

+= 12.6.0 (2023-05-10) =
+* Fixed an issue for Bestprice feeds where feeds were accidentally empty

+= 12.5.9 (2023-05-10) =
+* Checked for compatibility with WooCommerce 7.7

+= 12.5.8 (2023-05-09) =
+* Fixed an issue with shipping costs calculations when multiple countries were configured
+* Fixed an issue for Skroutz feeds where quantities where summed for non-apparel products

+= 12.5.7 (2023-05-04) =
+* Annoying review request notification kept showing up

+= 12.5.6 (2023-05-02) =
+* Fixed an issue with ACF fields for product variations

+= 12.5.5 (2023-04-28) =
+* Fixed an issue with the shipping table rate support, for some settings it was returning a false 0 shipping costs.

+= 12.5.4 (2023-04-25) =
+* Changed the Twitter template so it meets up to Twitters new availability value requirements

+= 12.5.3 (2023-04-21) =
+* Next to the unfiltered product description attribute the normal description and short description are now truncated to 5000 characters for Google Shopping feeds

+= 12.5.2 (2023-04-21) =
+* Added the possibility to create filters on reviews content

+= 12.5.1 (2023-04-20) =
+* Solved a critical error for users that did not configure any feed yet

+= 12.5.0 (2023-04-18) =
+* Fixed an issue where not all products with wholesale prices are making it to feeds

+= 12.4.9 (2023-04-14) =
+* Checked for compatibility with WooCommerce 7.6

+= 12.4.8 (2023-04-11) =
+* Some AJAX accessible functions lacked security checks, those have been added now

+= 12.4.7 (2023-04-07) =
+* Tested for compatibility with Wordpress 6.2

+= 12.4.6 (2023-04-06) =
+* Changed the Shopflix main_photo_url field name to image

+= 12.4.5 (2023-04-05) =
+* Fixed a Cross Site Request Forgery vulnerability, not all nonce's where properly checked

+= 12.4.4 (2023-04-05) =
+* Added more optional fields for Shopflix.gr

+= 12.4.3 (2023-04-04) =
+* Added a template for the Greek Shopflix.gr marketplace

+= 12.4.2 (2023-03-24) =
+* Fixed an issue with the size attribute for Skroutz apparel products

+= 12.4.1 (2023-03-24) =
+* Fixed a Cross Site Request Forgery vulnerability, not all nonce's where properly checked

+= 12.4.0 (2023-03-23) =
+* Made the availability date attribute available for all availability values and not just for products that are on backorder
+* Added the feed label and product country attributes for Google Shopping feeds

+= 12.3.9 (2023-03-21) =
+* Solved a fatal error issue that happened with Yandex feeds when attribute values were empty

+= 12.3.8 (2023-03-17) =
+* Fixed an issue for the WooCommerce Table Rate Shipping plugin where table rates for some countries were not calculated correct

+= 12.3.7 (2023-03-17) =
+* Checked for compatibility with WooCommerce 7.5
+* Changed and &amp; to & in the Google Analytics utm parameters for WPML feeds
+* Fixed an ACF issue where not all product images were added to feeds correctly

+= 12.3.6 (2023-03-10) =
+* Fixed an issue with the shipping costs calculation for the WooCommerce Table Rate Shipping plugin, VAT was added to it twice

+= 12.3.5 (2023-03-06) =
+* Added two decimal rounding of shipping formula costs

+= 12.3.4 (2023-03-05) =
+* Fixed an issue with ACF image fields for product variations

+= 12.3.3 (2023-03-02) =
+* Fixed an apparel product grouping issue for Skroutz feeds

+= 12.3.2 (2023-03-01) =
+* Fixed an issue where availability filters and rules for Skroutz feeds were not working
+* Added komma's between size values for Skroutz feeds

+= 12.3.1 (2023-02-28) =
+* Fixed an issue where non registered users ended up as Anonymous in review fieds
+* Changed Google Local Product Inventory Feed ID column to ItemID column

+= 12.3.0 (2023-02-24) =
+* Fixed an issue where filters on Google category ID's did not work

+= 12.2.9 (2023-02-21) =
+* Fixed a PHP warning for an empty tax rate variable
+* Fixed a Skroutz feed issue where additional images were not added when multiple product colors where set

+= 12.2.8 (2023-02-20) =
+* Fixed an issue where multiple tax rates were active for countries and products

+= 12.2.7 (2023-02-19) =
+* Removed "Pa" and "Custom attributes" from product detail attribite names

+= 12.2.6 (2023-02-16) =
+* Checked for compatibility with WooCommerce 7.4
+* Added a Feed publication date and time attribute

+= 12.2.5 (2023-02-14) =
+* Respecting wholesale visibility filter.
+When it contains "all", allow products to be in feeds

+= 12.2.4 (2023-02-12) =
+* Remove shipping methods from feeds when they are for wholesale users only (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.3 (2023-02-09) =
+* Products with wholesale prices are automatically being removed from product feeds (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.2 (2023-02-06) =
+* Added support for Twitter product feeds

+= 12.2.1 (2023-02-03) =
+* Added support for the VARIABLE_PARAMS XML field for Mall.sk feeds

+= 12.2.0 (2023-02-02) =
+* Removing shipping details from Google and Facebook feeds when no country has been set for them
+* Added availability dates +5 / +6 / +7 and +8 weeks from current date

+= 12.1.9 (2023-01-27) =
+* Fixed a PHP warning on the settings page when a plugin is first activated

+= 12.1.8 (2023-01-15) =
+* Fixed a PHP warning with regards to the non locally saved images

+= 12.1.7 (2023-01-13) =
+* Added support for non locally saved images
+* Checked for compatibility with WooCommerce 7.3

+= 12.1.6 (2023-01-13) =
+* Made compatible with WooCommerce HPOS / High-Performance Order Storage
+* Fixed CSS issue on category mapping page

+= 12.1.5 (2023-01-11) =
+* Fixed an issue with the Google DRM pixel feature returning a fatal error for some users

+= 12.1.4 (2023-01-06) =
+* Fixed an issue with a find and replace rule for Skroutz feeds

+= 12.1.3 (2022-12-29) =
+* Fixed an issue for PARAM fields for Glami.gr feeds

+= 12.1.2 (2022-12-23) =
+* Updated promo-boxes

+= 12.1.1 (2022-12-20) =
+* Fixed an issue with contain rules for numeric values

+= 12.1.0 (2022-12-19) =
+* Added Meta to channel and feed names

 = 12.0.9 (2022-12-14) =
 * Checked for compatibility with WooCommerce 7.2